With apologies to Daniel Feller.

 But recognizing that Harrison was chosen as a more electable alternative to a weightier rival shouldn’t be conflated with portraying his nomination as a shocking putsch, much less as suggesting that an unsuspecting general had been plucked from obscurity by canny political image makers.
 Actually, he had been elevated from relative obscurity, it’s just that his ascent had occurred years earlier due, largely, to his own legendarily ambitious exertions.
 The ascent was purely political, and certainly not professional (he served a stint in the Senate in the 1820s, but for the balance of the 1830s he was the clerk of the court for Hamilton County, Ohio), much less financial (the Panic of 1819 hit Harrison hard, and he was mired in debt for the last two decades of his life).

 Harrison succeeded in pushing his way onto the national stage in 1834, when the general’s rather churlish defense of his war record was printed in Niles’ Register.
 While being a nationally known figure did nothing to help his straitened finances, Harrison discovered in short order that his biography was tailor-made for politics in the Jacksonian era.
 For here was a Virginia native (and son of a signer of the Declaration of Independence) who had served as a general in the War of 1812 and who was a longtime resident of a populous “western” state that bordered the slaveholding south.

 Indeed, the intrinsic appeal of Old Tip’s electoral “brand” had been demonstrated empirically long before the log cabin and hard cider campaign.
-In the presidential election of 1836, Harrison ran in a crowded five-candidate field (that included fellow Whigs Daniel Webster and Hugh Lawson White) and ultimately losing to Van Buren that year, but he did win seven states and garnered 37 percent of the popular vote.
+In the presidential election of 1836, Harrison ran in a crowded five-candidate field that included fellow Whigs Daniel Webster and Hugh Lawson White, and even though he ultimately lost to Van Buren that year, but he did win seven states and garnered an impressive 37 percent of the popular vote.